 - This document presents a number of tests to be used to evaluate the quality of risk analyses supporting risk management decisions.
-In short, Analysis Quality Tests AQTs.
-We present these as a "battery" of tests, to stipulate that all of these tests should be applied, not just any subset. - All of these tests are consistent with and supported by three iconic documents found on the SRA website: Risk Analysis: Fundamental Principles; Society for Risk Analysis Glossary; and Core Subjects of Risk Analysis. - That said, these AQTs present emphases that are markedly different than the emphases found in those three documents, because these AQTs were assembled jointly by the authors, focusing on their experiences with pitfalls and shortcomings they have observed in practice with analyses supporting risk management decisions.
-That is, this AQT battery is "experienced-pitfall-based." - Risk analysts are expected to answer each quality question, each AQT, with one of three responses: - Yes (then summarize the corresponding analysis quality feature) - o No (then summarize the implications of that shortfall for risk management decision making) - o NA (Not Applicable; realizing that any "NA" could be questioned by any party, so a NA should be accompanied by a justification if it is not obvious).
+Each test is presented as a challenging question.
+We title this document Risk Analysis Quality Test, singular, to emphasize that this is a "battery" of tests, to stipulate that all of these tests should be applied, not just any subset.
+More broadly, we are saying that risk analysis quality is defined by, is tested by, all of these tests, not just any subset. - All of these tests are consistent with and supported by three iconic documents found on the SRA website: Risk Analysis: Fundamental Principles; Society for Risk Analysis Glossary; and Core Subjects of Risk Analysis. - That said, these AQTs present emphases that are markedly different than the emphases found in those three documents, because these AQTs were assembled jointly by the authors, focusing on their experiences with pitfalls and shortcomings they have observed in practice with analyses supporting risk management decisions.
+That is, this RAQT battery is "experienced-pitfall-based." - Risk analysts are expected to answer each quality question, each AQT, with one of three responses: - Yes (then summarize the corresponding analysis quality feature) - No (then summarize the implications of that shortfall for risk management decision making and develop a corresponding solution, worded as an "Opportunity To Improve") - NA (Not Applicable; realizing that any "NA" could be questioned by any party, so a NA should be accompanied by a justification if it is not obvious).